starwit-trainings/csharp-basics/02-language-intro/Readme.md

 ## 07 - On commenting and documenting your code
 Comments and documentation are an essential part of software development.
 So there are language features, tools and best practices.
 This example shall give you guidance, when to use comments and how to take advantage of tools in the C# eco-system.
+Another important aspect is logging state of your application.
+Up to this point, we used plain console outputs with no further information.
+In this example we will use [Microsoft logging](https://learn.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line).

 ### How to execute
 On the commandline use this to run program: